asuh/front-end-windows/readme.md

 SSH is imperative, just like git and node as you'll see.

-[Github has excellent instructions for setting up git and connecting it to a Github account](https://docs.github.com/en/get-started/quickstart/set-up-git).
-This will help you to install the repos to your computer from Github as well as set up keys that you'll need to connect git and github.
+[GitHub has excellent instructions for setting up git and connecting it to a GitHub account](https://docs.github.com/en/get-started/quickstart/set-up-git).
+This will help you to install the repos to your computer from GitHub as well as set up keys that you'll need to connect git and GitHub.

 Now you can add a little shortcut to make SSHing into other boxes easier.
 Paste the following block of code into your SSH config file at `~/.ssh/config`, changing the variables for any hosts that you connect to.